rickyhugo/decipher-algo/README.md

 # decipher-algo
-Implementation of a Markov Chain Monte Carlo (MCMV) algorithm that solves ciphers.
+Implementation of a Markov Chain Monte Carlo (MCMV) algorithm that solves substitution ciphers.